jreynolds0962/CodeKeeper/README.md

 6. A txt file will be added to the source directory in case you need to store this unique password somewhere local

+7. DB table should look similar to this:

 ## Preparation:

 ### Quesitons: